 We’ll give advance notice of any rate changes by publishing adverts in a range of newspapers and by updating our website.
 When the rate is going down, we’ll also contact you personally in advance to let you know.

-A £1,000 deposit would earn £10 interest after 12 months, if the current interest rate stays the same.
+A £1,000 deposit would earn £10.00 interest after 12 months, if the current interest rate stayed the same during the 12 months.
 The interest is paid out monthly so the balance would remain at £1,000.